-- Mazars OOD and BDO Bulgaria OOD have been appointed as statutory auditors of the consolidated financial statements for the year ended 31 December 2018 of First Investment Bank and its subsidiaries (the "Group") at the General Meeting of Shareholders held on 21 June 2018 for a period of one year. - The audit of the consolidated financial statements for the year ending 31 December 2018 of First Investment Bank and its subsidiaries is the second full continuous engagement to a statutory audit of this enterprise by Mazars OOD and a fourth full continuous engagement to a statutory audit of this entity by BDO Bulgaria OOD. - We confirm that our audit opinion is consistent with the additional report submitted to the Audit Committee of First Investment Bank, in accordance with the requirements of Art.
+- Mazars OOD and BDO Bulgaria OOD have been appointed as statutory auditors of the financial statements for the year ended 31 December 2018 of the First Investment Bank (the "Bank") at the General Meeting of Shareholders held on 21 June 2018 for a period of one year. - The audit of the financial statements for the year ending 31 December 2018 of the Bank is the second full continuous engagement to a statutory audit of this enterprise by Mazars OOD and a fourth full continuous engagement to a statutory audit of this entity by BDO Bulgaria OOD. - We confirm that our audit opinion is consistent with the additional report submitted to the Audit Committee of the Bank, in accordance with the requirements of Art.
 60 of the Independent Financial Audit Act. - We confirm that we have not provided the specified in Art.
-64 of the Independent Financial Audit Act banned services outside the audit.

-We confirm that we have retained our independence in relation to First Investment Bank and its subsidiaries in conducting the audit.
+64 of the Independent Financial Audit Act forbidden services outside the audit. - We confirm that we have retained our independence in relation to the Bank in conducting the audit.

-Sofia, 25 April 2019
+Sofia, 5 April 2019